NEMA connector: NEMA L21

 NEMA L21 are four-pole and ground connectors rated for 120/208 V. Intended for wye three-phase circuits with both neutral and ground.
 The pin in the middle is ground, and the blade with a right angle on the tab is neutral.
 These connectors are common in live event power distribution.
 Many event production companies use power distributors with camlock connectors for feeder cable, and 12 or more L21-30 connectors which can each be broken out to three individual 120 V circuits via the use of a stringer box.

 NEMA L22

 NEMA L22 are four-pole and ground connectors rated for 277/480 V. Intended for wye three-phase circuits with both neutral and ground.
 The pin in the middle is ground, and the blade with a right angle on the tab is neutral.

 NEMA L23

 NEMA L23 are four-pole and ground connectors rated for 347/600 V. Intended for wye three-phase circuits with both neutral and ground.
 The pin in the middle is ground, and the blade with a right angle on the tab is neutral.

+NEMA L24

+NEMA L24 are two-pole and ground connectors rated for 347 V. These are similar to the L5 (125 V) and L7 (277 V) specifications, containing two non-grounding wires where one is neutral.

+NEMA L25

+NEMA L25 are two-pole and ground connectors rated for 240 V. These are similar to the L5 (125 V), L7 (277 V), and L24 (347 V) specifications, containing two non-grounding wires where one is neutral.
+In contrast to NEMA L6 which typically consists of two hot and one ground wire, NEMA L25 is expected to consist of one hot, one neutral, and one ground wire.
+The recommended configuration for IT usage is L25-30, which is used in single equipment branch circuits, and is not interchangeable with any other NEMA configuration.

+NEMA L25 and L26 were created due to large IT installations wanting to operate their IT equipment in a 240 V line-to-neutral configuration (240/415 three-phase), similar to typical European standards.
+Whereas line-to-line supply voltage is required by code to be protected by a double-pole circuit breaker, line-to-neutral requires only a single-pole circuit breaker.

+NEMA L26

+NEMA L26 are four-pole and ground connectors rated for 240/415 V. Intended for wye three-phase circuits with both neutral and ground.
+The pin in the middle is ground, and the blade with a right angle on the tab is neutral.
+The recommended configuration for IT usage is L25-30, and is not interchangeable with any other NEMA configuration.